dogodigi/community_mapping/en/chapters/editing.md

 - Map some more from aerial imagery

 - View the combined result on OpenStreetMap
-- (For attendees with an android telephone:) Download newly created data to osmAND.
+- (For students with an android telephone:) Download newly created data to osmAND.
 Search your data.
 Navigate!